How to Create a Product Launch Plan (A Step-By-Step Process)

 The second thing you’ll need is a set of carefully thought through launch tactics.
 These determine how you sell your product to your perfect prospects.

-Launch tactics fall outside the scope of this post, but Jessica Glendinning wrote an excellent guide on this topic, Product Launch Ideas: How to Rock Your Next Launch.
-Read that post and select the combination of launch tactics that works for you, your product, and your audience.
+Launch tactics fall outside the scope of this post, but you can learn more about this topic in our post, Product Launch Ideas: How to Rock Your Next Launch.

 3. Launch Messaging